How to Secure Your Online Accounts: Essential Cyber Hygiene

 Be Cautious with Security Questions

 Security questions can be an additional layer of protection, but avoid using easily discoverable information, like your mother’s maiden name or the name of your first pet.
 Instead, use random answers that you can remember.
 Security questions are meant to provide an added layer of security, but common answers can be easily guessed or obtained through social engineering.
-Using unique answers ensure that your online accounts remain secure.
+Using unique answers ensures that your online accounts remain secure.

 Lock Your Devices